 What additional services can 3PLs be offering?

 There are many tactics third-party logistics providers can offer to customers to reduce the impact of port congestion and bottlenecks, or shipping delays.
 As the popularity of outsourcing logistics to 3PL providers continues to increase, the demand for these additional services and support in navigating the logistics industry is increasing too.
+3PL software needs to remain ahead of the curve to enable providers to move forward and adapt to new services.

 Through offering tracking and data capture, providing increased visibility, shortening supply chains (with localized warehousing), or enhancing software integrations for a more streamlined order-dispatch experience.